Harshitha-Viswanath/100_Days_of_Coding/README.md

 # 60_Days_of_System_Verilog
-A beginner who is stepping into the world of FPGA hardware design
+A beginner who is stepping into the world of FPGA hardware design!